Off-Campus Education

 What is Off-Campus Education?

-Our Off-Campus Education programs allows students in Grades 10 – 12 to complement their classroom studies with practical experience obtained in the workplace.
+Our Off-Campus Education programs allow students in Grades 10 – 12 to complement their classroom studies with practical experience obtained in the workplace.
 They are innovative partnerships which enable the community, the world of work and the school to all become a part of the learning environment.

 Off-campus programs let students acquire knowledge, skills and attitudes related to work and other roles through out-of-class study, observation, work or volunteering at community-based work sites.
 This may involve volunteer activities or paid employment.
-Courses consist of 25 hours per credit at a work site offering three to 10 credits per course taken.

 RVS Off-Campus Education programming is offered through concurrent registration at the RVS Community Learning Centres.